syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features/Tooltip.md

 {% endtabs %}

-## Positioning the Tooltip
+### Positioning the tooltip

-Tooltip position can be positioned at data point position or at cursor position using the Position property.
+Tooltip can be positioned at data point position or at cursor position using the `Position` property.
 The `Auto` will position the tooltip at data point position and the `Pointer` will display the tooltip in conjunction with the mouse pointer itself when hover mouse inside any chart segment.

 N> By default the tooltip `Position` is set as Auto.

-The following code example explains the positioning the tooltip at `Pointer` position
+The following code example explains positioning the tooltip at `Pointer` position

 {% tabs %}